Nikki Haley casts some doubt on U.S. athletes at 2018 Winter Olympics

 Related: How events have unfolded in the North Korean crisis under Trump

-A U.S. Olympic Committee spokesman has previously said that staging such a sports spectacle can be a challenge for any host city, which must contend with an influx of international visitors.
-The spokesman added that American officials were working with organizers and law enforcement ahead of time but haven't discussed not sending athletes.
+A U.S. Olympic Committee spokesman, Mark Jones, has said that staging a sports spectacle like the Olympics can be a challenge for any host city, which must contend with an influx of international visitors.
+He added that American officials were working with organizers and law enforcement ahead of time.

-"We plan on supporting two full delegations in PyeongChang" for the Olympics and Paralympics, a U.S. Olympic Committee spokesperson told NBC Sports on Thursday.
+Jones added Thursday: "We have not had any discussions, either internally or with our government partners, about the possibility of not taking teams to the 2018 Olympic and Paralympic Winter Games.
+We plan on supporting two full delegations in PyeongChang."

 In recent days, North Korea has continued to suggest that war is inevitable as it moves ahead with its missile testing program.